spex-xray/spex-help/source/reference/commands/simulate.rst

    specific seed can be set.
 The command will show the seeds used for the maximum number of expected threads.

-**Warning:** *A response matrix and spectrum of the region and the instrument you want to simulate are necessary, because SPEX needs the response matrix as well as the background to be subtracted for the simulations.*
+..
+Warning:: A response matrix and spectrum of the region and the instrument you want to simulate are necessary, because SPEX needs the response matrix as well as the background to be subtracted for the simulations.

-**Warning:** *When you include systematic errors in the simulation (by putting the "syserr" to non-zero values), you cannot use anymore Poissonian statistics hence the C-stat for fitting, but you have to use the "fit meth chi" to use Gaussian errors and :math:`\chi^2`-fitting, with all thr disadvantages of that.*
+..
+Warning:: When you include systematic errors in the simulation (by putting the "syserr" to non-zero values), you cannot use anymore Poissonian statistics hence the C-stat for fitting, but you have to use the "fit meth chi" to use Gaussian errors and :math:`\chi^2`-fitting, with all thr disadvantages of that.

-**Warning:** *When you use bnoise\ :math:`=`\ true, your subtracted background (the scaled background from the background region) will be randomized, and the pure C-stat cannot be used; the W-stat can be used as alternative but has serious drawbacks and is not recommended to be used).*
+..
+Warning:: When you use bnoise\ :math:`=`\ true, your subtracted background (the scaled background from the background region) will be randomized, and the pure C-stat cannot be used; the W-stat can be used as alternative but has serious drawbacks and is not recommended to be used).

-**Warning:** *(obsolete) If your background is taken from the same observation as your source, and you multiply the original exposure time with a factor of :math:`S`, you should put :math:`f_b` to :math:`S^{-0.5}`, reflecting the fact that with increasing source statistics the background statistics also improves.
+..
+Warning:: (obsolete) If your background is taken from the same observation as your source, and you multiply the original exposure time with a factor of :math:`S`, you should put :math:`f_b` to :math:`S^{-0.5}`, reflecting the fact that with increasing source statistics the background statistics also improves.
 This is the case for an imaging observation where a part of the image is used to determine the background.
-If instead you use a deep field to subtract the background, then the exposure time of your background will probably not change and you can safely put :math:`f_b=1` for any exposure time :math:`t`.*
+If instead you use a deep field to subtract the background, then the exposure time of your background will probably not change and you can safely put :math:`f_b=1` for any exposure time :math:`t`.

-**Warning:** *(obsolete) If your subtracted background (one of the columns in the .spo file) is derived from a low statistics Poissonian variable (for example a measured count rate with few counts per channel), then scaling the background is slightly inaccurate as it takes the observed instead of expected number of background counts as the starting point for the simulation.*
+..
+Warning:: (obsolete) If your subtracted background (one of the columns in the .spo file) is derived from a low statistics Poissonian variable (for example a measured count rate with few counts per channel), then scaling the background is slightly inaccurate as it takes the observed instead of expected number of background counts as the starting point for the simulation.

 Syntax
 ~~~~~~